temitope-israel/alx-pre_course/README.md

-# This is an ALX Pre-Course Project
+# This is an ALX Pre-Course Project.

 ## There are presently two branches - main and update_script.